kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

 {{< hint info >}}
-If you refresh the *Environments* web page in your Kosli account, it will show you that you have a *quickstart* environment and that no reports have been received.
+If you refresh the *Environments* web page in your Kosli account, it will show you that you have a *quickstart* environment and that no snapshot reports have been received yet.
 {{< /hint >}}

-## Step 5: Attest an artifact to Kosli
+## Step 5: Attest an Artifact to Kosli

-Typically, you would build an artifact in your CI system.
+Typically, you would build an Artifact in your CI system, in response to a git-commit.
-The quickstart-docker repository contains a `docker-compose.yml` file which uses an [nginx](https://nginx.org/) docker image which you will be using as your artifact in this tutorial instead.
+The quickstart-docker repository contains a `docker-compose.yml` file which uses an [nginx](https://nginx.org/) docker image which you will be using as your Artifact in this tutorial instead.

-Pull the docker image - the Kosli CLI needs the artifact to be locally present to generate a "fingerprint" to identify it:
+Pull the docker image - the Kosli CLI needs the Artifact to be locally present to generate a "fingerprint" to identify it:

 ```shell {.command}